 Whether you manage an apartment, townhouse, or condo, you should have a checklist that can guarantee you won’t miss any possible damage done to the property.
 A thorough checklist can protect landlords from hidden damage and potential cleaning costs.

 A security deposit, typically equivalent to one month’s rent, can be withheld if a renter has damaged the property or failed to make any rental payments.
-If there are no damages, the security deposit is returned in full to the tenant following their official move-out date.
+If there are no damages, the security deposit is returned to the tenant in full upon their official move-out date.

 Property managers and landlords can deduct specific fees from the security deposit if there is damage beyond normal wear and tear from the renter.
-In these situations, it’s legally required that the landlord share why the security deposit was withheld.
+In these situations, it’s legally required that the landlord provide a reason for withholding the security deposit.

 Successfully Navigating the Move-Out Process